zammad/zammad-user-documentation/extras/user-menu-profile-settings.rst

 ﻿User Menu & Profile Settings
 ============================

-Click on your avatar or initials at the bottom of the primary navigation bar to open the user menu.
+Click on your avatar or initials at the bottom of the navigation sidebar to open the user menu.
 You can find some useful information and links, apply a theme and open your profile settings.